Businesses learn hard lessons when not prepared for disaster

 “I was thinking I would continue to operate as always, but that’s not true,” Beasley says.
 He quickly discovered that his staffers were as traumatized by the devastation as people who lost their homes.
 There were more absences than usual, and those employees who came to work were struggling emotionally.

 Moreover, his income plunged.
-One office was closed for a week, then had no income for six more weeks.
+One office was closed for a week and then had no income for six more weeks.
 Clients had more immediate financial concerns, such as rebuilding their homes and lives, although many later returned.
 Beasley realized that he needed to pull together emergency funds going forward.

 Some companies change their entire operations in response to a disaster.
-When Hurricane Charley hit Florida, in 2004, Jimmy McMillan and his family evacuated.
-When the storm had passed, he realized that his Palm Coast-based insurance business was paralyzed.
+When Hurricane Charley hit Florida in 2004, Jimmy McMillan realized that his Palm Coast-based insurance business was paralyzed while without power for a week.

-"My office was without power for a week, our phones were down for the same amount of time, many of our records were on paper, and without those records I was completely flying blind," says McMillan, owner of Heart Life Insurance.